FREE SHIPPING ON U.S. ORDERS OVER $65

 Having a problem with breakouts from masks, or other skin health issues?
 You’re not alone.
 Wearing a mask in public per the CDC’s guidelines is the right thing to do to help curb the spread of Covid-19, but it can wreak havoc on the skin—many of us have started experiencing dermatitis and acne in the areas covered by our masks.
+Read on for our suggestions for preventing acne and other skin problems from masks.

 The second annual microbiome conference was held in San Francisco recently.
 The talks ranged from scientists investigating individual microbial species that call the skin microbiome their home, such as Staphylococcus aureus and Proprionibacterium acnes, to entrepreneurs with biome-based products designed to improve skin health.